curious-containers/curious-containers.github.io/_docs/010-red-beginners-guide.md

 ENV PATH="/home/cc/.local/bin:${PATH}"
 ```

 As can be seen in the Dockerfile, we extend a slim Debian image from the official [DockerHub](https://hub.docker.com/) registry.
 To improve reproducibility, you should always add a very specific tag like `9.5-slim` or an [image digest](https://docs.docker.com/engine/reference/commandline/images/#list-image-digests).

 As a first step, `python3-venv` is installed from Debian repositories which is used to create a Python virtual environment for the connectors.
 Then a new user `cc` is created.
 The name of this user is not relevant, but since it is the first user created in this image, user id and group id `1000` will be assigned.
-This is important, because `faice` will always start a container with `uid:gid` set to `1000:1000`.
-This behavior is equivalent to the CWL reference implementation `cwltool`.
+This is important, because CC-FAICE will always start a container with `uid:gid` set to `1000:1000`.
+This behavior is equivalent to the CWL reference implementation CWLTool.
 As a next step the Dockerfile switches to the `cc` user and installs the application.
 In this case the `grepwrap` script is added to the image.
-As a last step we install `red-connector-http`, which we want to use in our given experiment.
+As a last step we install `red-connector-http`, that we want to use to transfer data into and out of the Docker container.

 Use the Docker client to build the image and name it `grepwrap`.